nextstepitt/standard-course-template/README.md

 6. In the new project folder (it should still be *Student_Files/Rename-Me*) use *git add --all* to add everything to the Git staging area (the *index*).
 7. Commit the staging area with *git commit -m "Initial commit of student file project."*.
 8. Change the name of the folder *Student_Files/Rename-Me* to the course title.
 9. Create a remote *origin* repository for the student files (probably at GitHub).
+The format of the project names at GitHub is always COURSE-NUMBER_Student_Files, for example https://github.com/nextstepitt/NS60603_Student_Files is the path to the student files for React Programming using TypeScript.
+Student file repositories are usually public and may be cloned or downloaded by anybody.
 10. Add the new *origin* remote to the project: *git remote add origin <New-Student-Files-Origin-URI>*.
 11. Push the local repository to the remote (it should have only the master branch).
 12. Use an appropriate branching scheme of your choice for development of the student files project: GitFlow, Trunk Based Development, etc.

+Special note: after publication the student files may be cloned or downloaded as a ZIP file from https://github.com/nextstepitt.
+When downloaded as a ZIP file the top-level folder will be the name of the folder in student_files, with "-master" appended to it.
+This is the default action of GitHub to append the branch name being zipped up, and is irrelevant to the students.
+They can leave the name with "-master" or remove it from the folder name if they choose.

 ### Update the Course Repository

-12. Move to the course repository folder.
+1. Move to the course repository folder.
-13. Link the new student files origin to course respository with *git submodule add <New-Student-Files-Origin-URI>*.
+2. Link the new student files origin to course respository with *git submodule add <New-Student-Files-Origin-URI>*.
 Use the URI to the origin, not the local copy, so that if this repository is cloned it will point to the origin for the student files.
-14. Move to the *Workbook* folder.
+3. Move to the *Workbook* folder.
-15. Use *git mv 01_Rename-me 01_<new chapter name>* and rename the first chapter.
+4. Use *git mv 01_Rename-me 01_<new chapter name>* and rename the first chapter.
-16. Edit the *workbook-chapters.tex* file and change the name of the first chapter where it is used to link to the subfiles (there are four links).
+5. Edit the *workbook-chapters.tex* file and change the name of the first chapter where it is used to link to the subfiles (there are four links).
-17. Use *git status* to make sure that Git has the submodule link and the modified *workbook-chapters.tex* file in the staging area.
+6. Use *git status* to make sure that Git has the submodule link and the modified *workbook-chapters.tex* file in the staging area.
-18. Commit the staging area with *git commit -m "Initial commit of course <course name>."*.
+7. Commit the staging area with *git commit -m "Initial commit of course <course name>."*.
-19. Use *git remote -v* to list the current remote repositories, and if there are any use *git remote remove <name>* to remove each one.
+8. Use *git remote -v* to list the current remote repositories, and if there are any use *git remote remove <name>* to remove each one.
-20. Create a new remote *origin* repository for the course project at whatever provider you use for private repositories: GitHub?
-GitLab?.
+9. Create a new remote *origin* repository for the course project at whatever provider you use for private repositories.
+The format of the project name should be COURSE-NUMBER_Course_Name, for example https://gitlab.com/nextstepitt/NS60603_React_Programming_using_TypeScript.
+Course repositories are usually private to the authors of the course, which is why we personally put them at GitLab instead of GitHub.
-21. Add the new *origin* remote to the project: *git remote add origin <New-Course-URI>*.
+10. Add the new *origin* remote to the project: *git remote add origin <New-Course-URI>*.
-22. Push the local repository to the remote (it should have only the master branch).
+11. Push the local repository to the remote (it should have only the master branch).
-11. Use an appropriate branching scheme of your choice for development of the course project: GitFlow, Trunk Based Development, etc.
+12. Use an appropriate branching scheme of your choice for development of the course project: GitFlow, Trunk Based Development, etc.
-12. Before you publish an actual release, replace this file with a README.md that describes the project (we assume you need to keep it around for now to help you develop the course material).
+13. Before you publish an actual release, replace this file with a README.md that describes the project (we assume you need to keep it around for now to help you develop the course material).
+Use the README-PROJECT.md file as a template.

 The remainder of this document describes the project structure and how to build out the course.